The Genuine Jersey, Jersey Royal Potato Growing Competition 2024 is generously sponsored by Homefields.

-The winning schools in each category will be announced soon after and will then receive their certificate in front of local media representatives and Parish Constables.
+The winning school in each category will receive their certificate in front of local media representatives and Parish Constables on Thursday 16th May at St Lawrence Parish Halll.

 The Growing Kits

-Each participant/class receives a growing kit which includes; compost, fertiliser and two Jersey Royal seed tubers - please keep plastic containers.
+Each participant/class receives a growing kit which includes; soil, fertiliser and two Jersey Royal tubers - please keep your plastic containers.

-Please click here to view or download the Genuine Jersey, Jersey Royal Growing Competition - Planting Guide.
+Please click here to view or download the Genuine Jersey, Jersey Royal Growing Competition - Growing Guide.

-Please click here to view or download the Genuine Jersey, Jersey Royal Potato Growing Competition - Teacher Resources.
+Please click here to view or download the Genuine Jersey, Jersey Royal Potato Growing Competition - Teacher Resource Pack.

-The Teacher Resources pack includes links to useful websites as well as growing tips.
+The Teacher Resource Pack includes links to useful websites as well as growing tips.

 GENUINE JERSEY, JERSEY ROYAL POTATO GROWING COMPETITION – its origins